Free ADHD TestAbout 5 minutes, for adults 18+

 Who created the reference scales?

-The reference screening scales were created with the World Health Organization and academic partners and are widely used in research and clinics.
-See sources below.
+The underlying screening approach comes from work with the World Health Organization and academic partners and is widely used in research and care.
+We list sources at the bottom of this section.

 Next steps after your results